-(1) The dollar value of Stock Awards shown represents the aggregate grant date fair value calculated in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, or FASB ASC Topic 718, on the basis of the Company's common stock price on the grant dates and without any adjustment for estimated forfeitures.
-Each Stock Award entitles the director to receive one share of our common stock at the time of vesting without the payment of an exercise price or other cash consideration.
+(2) The dollar value of Stock Awards (including restricted stock and restricted stock units) shown represents the aggregate grant date fair value calculated in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, or FASB ASC Topic 718, on the basis of the Company's common stock price on the grant dates and without any adjustment for estimated forfeitures.
+Each Stock Award entitles the director to receive one restricted share of our common stock (subject to vesting), in the case of a grant of restricted stock without the payment of an exercise price or other cash consideration.
+In the case of restricted stock units, each Stock Award represents the right to receive one share of our common stock at a specified time, subject to satisfaction of the applicable vesting conditions.
 The amounts reported in the "Stock Awards" column do not necessarily reflect the dollar amounts of compensation actually realized or that may be realized.
 The actual value that a director will realize on each Stock Award will depend on the price per share of our common stock at the time shares underlying the Stock Awards are sold.

-- (2) The dollar value of Option Awards shown represents the aggregate grant date fair value calculated in accordance with FASB ASC Topic 718, on the basis of the fair value of the option on the grant dates and without any adjustment for estimated forfeitures.
+- (3) The dollar value of Option Awards shown represents the aggregate grant date fair value calculated in accordance with FASB ASC Topic 718, on the basis of the fair value of the option on the grant dates and without any adjustment for estimated forfeitures.
 Each Option Award entitles the director to purchase one share of our common stock at the time of vesting upon payment of the applicable exercise price.
 The amounts reported in the "Option Awards" column do not necessarily reflect the dollar amounts of compensation actually realized or that may be realized.
-The actual value, if any, that a director may realize with respect to each option will depend on the excess of the stock price over the exercise price on the date the option is exercised and the shares underlying such option are sold. - (3) Prior to 2008, our non-employee directors other than Dr. Miller received annual stock option awards and, commencing in 2008, a combination of stock option and restricted stock awards.
-The following table shows, as of January 2, 2011, the total number of shares of our common stock subject to unvested restricted stock and vested and unvested stock option awards outstanding for each non-employee director:
+The actual value, if any, that a director may realize with respect to each option will depend on the excess of the stock price over the exercise price on the date the option is exercised and the shares underlying such option are sold. - (4) Prior to 2008, our non-employee directors received annual stock option awards and, commencing in 2008, a combination of stock option and restricted stock awards.
+As of 2011, each non-employee director could elect to receive restricted stock units in lieu of such restricted stock awards.
+The following table shows, as of January 3, 2016, the total number of shares of our common stock subject to unvested restricted stock and restricted stock units, and vested and unvested stock option awards outstanding for each non-employee director: